Eliza Ann Ross: Return and retirement

-About the vessel Reform
+Reform

 Reform was built in Stavanger, Norway, in 1894, and was christened Sachsen.
 She was a four-masted barkentine built of steel at 191.7 feet long and 30.4 feet wide.
 Her gross tonnage was 593.24, with under deck tonnage at 540.01, poop 4.29, roundhouse 39.30, hatchway 9.64, and deductions 48.24, for a net 545 registered tonnage.
 The 48.24-ton deductions accounted for 16.70 tons for crew and officers.
 An additional 31.54 tons accounted for the master's cabin, chart room, boatswain's stores, and sail room aft.

 On 16 March 1896, Sachsen was wrecked on Burial Island off County Down, Ireland.
 She was purchased and repaired by an English shipowner.
 In 1898 Norske Veritas listed Sachsen's owner as J. J. Marks, Liverpool.
 At that time, Sachsen's name was changed to Reform.

 From 1899 to 1906, Reform was owned by William Leslie Lovett of Yarmouth, Nova Scotia.
 From 1903 to 1906, Reform's ownership was through The Reform Shipping Company, Limited.
 Under Yarmouth owners, she was chiefly engaged in the lumber trade with South America.

 On 15 November 1906, the Reform was in ballast, sailing from Rio Janeiro to Turk's Island, where she was to load a cargo of salt for Boston.
 At about 5 o'clock in the morning, Reform, while under full sail, struck a sunken reef about a mile from Barbuda and "went so hard and fast that it was decided impossible to take her off."
 While Reform was a total loss, Captain Spears and the crew reached the shore safely.
 She was insured for $10,000 by the Boston Insurance Company.

 Reform is not to be confused by a similarly named ship also associated with southern Nova Scotia.
 Brig Reform from Barbados went ashore at Brier Island in nearby Digby County on 25 November 1837.
 There, she was wrecked with the crew saved.